Yashsharma1911/file-store-service/README.md

 ./scripts/setup-local-server.sh
 ```

-3. **Now open a new terminal** and test CLI by adding a file to server
+3. **Now open a new terminal** and test CLI by adding a file to server.
 ```bash
 store add [file path]